 About UsLearn about our initiatives and how you can get involved

-An Ethical Fitness Coach is a presenter in an assembly, class or club setting and communicates our curriculum to students.
+An Ethical Fitness Coach is a presenter in an assembly, class or club setting and communicates our Goal Positioning System (GPS) curriculum to students.
 This means that on any given day a coach might speak to an audience of several hundred students in an assembly or a small class of six students.
 Coaches need to be motivational, passionate and a person of high moral character.
-LifeFAQs is actively looking to develop personalities to meet the demands of schools that are interested in partnering with us.
+LifeFAQs is actively looking to develop presenters to meet the needs of schools that wish to partner with us.

 Mentoring is the greatest need in our initiatives.
 Students are hungry for caring adults to spend quality time with them.
-LifeFAQs mentors take a load of 1-4 students a year during school hours.
-They take students through the highlights of the Here to There Curriculum and help them set personal and academic goals to help shape their future.
-In some of our sites, a mentor can also make a Student Reward Contract for up to $200 with their student to help them achieve their big, hairy, audacious goal.
+LifeFAQs mentors work with 1 or 2 students a year during school hours.
+They take students deeper through our Goal Positioning System (GPS) curriculum and help them set personal and academic goals to help shape their future.
+A mentor can also make a Student Reward Contract for up to $200 with their student to help them achieve their big, hairy, audacious goal.

 Our Inbound initiative at New London High School has helped us identify a volunteer need of tutors; especially in math and science.
 Tutors work one-to-one with students in a classroom setting to help them complete assignments in subjects where they need hurdle help.
 There is flexibility to be on campus during school hours for as little as an hour a week or for multiple hours throughout the week.
 Tutoring supplements mentoring in helping students achieve their academic goals.